 - If you tore yourself inside the vagina, and you haven’t quite recovered yet down there

 - If you’re breastfeeding, you will experience vaginal dryness.
 It happens due to high levels of prolactin that support lactation.
 While prolactin is up high, estrogen, on the contrary, is down low.
 It’s the latter that makes you feel pleasure during sex because it helps to lubricate the vagina.
-Otherwise, it feels like you are riding a wooden steak (yep, it’s as bad as that!)
+Otherwise, it feels like you are riding a wooden stake (yep, it’s as bad as that!)

 - The weakened tonus of vagina’s muscles and its expansion can leave its imprint on the sensations during the first sexual intercourse.
 However, this phenomenon is temporary, and the problem will be resolved by itself within a few months postpartum.